PC: Artūrs Kondrāts

 “Evan Hughes, a formidable bass-baritone, riveted whenever he was performing.
 He navigated passages in the depth of his range with power and clarity, at times enunciating forcefully to convey a particularly solemn moment.
 What a joy it was to hear ‘The trumpet shall sound’ in tandem with trumpeter Matthew Ernst – a stunning performance.”

 American Bass-Baritone Evan Hughes has been praised for his “appealing clarity and emotional heft” (New York Times) and his “burnished tone” (Opera News).

-Evan Hughes will begin this season with a concert of Handel’s Rodelinda in Moscow in which he will debut the role of Garibaldo.
-He will then return to the Opernhaus Zürich for one of his signature-roles, Leporello in Don Giovanni.
-He created the role of Virgil in the world premiere of Dusapin’s Il Viaggio, Dante at the Aix-en-Provence Festival, the Opernhaus Zürich, the Hamburgische Staatsoper, and a debut with the Volksoper in Vienna.
+Evan Hughes began last season with a concert of Handel’s Rodelinda in Moscow in which he debuted the role of Garibaldo.
+He then returned to the Opernhaus Zürich for one of his signature-roles, Leporello in Don Giovanni.
+He created the role of Virgil in the world premiere of Dusapin’s Il Viaggio, Dante at the Aix-en-Provence Festival.

 Prior to that, Mr. Hughes returned to the Komische Oper Berlin’s Ensemble and appeared with the Teatro Massimo in Palermo as the bass soloist in Beethoven’s Mass in C and as Masetto in Don Giovanni.